 Directions to Annville

 Information About the Surrounding Area

-Size of Campus: 49 buildings.
-The library contains over 244,000 catalog items.
+Size of Campus: 48 buildings.
+The library contains over 226,000 catalog items and also provides access to more than 140,000 electronic books.
 The sports center offers nationally recognized water fitness programs.

 Map of the Campus

 Residence Halls: 27 residential facilities housing 1,276 students in male, female, coed, suite, and apartment-style facilities.

 Student Enrollment: 1,600 full-time undergraduate students, with 150 part-time undergraduates and 250 graduate students.